JordanMartinez/learn-halogen/src/ReadMe.md

 These 5 types are one reason why learning Halogen can be difficult as one can quickly feel overwhelmed by them, especially when new to the Functional Programming paradigm.

-To limit this feeling of being overwhelmed, we'll provide some scaffolding that "hides" irrelevent things from you until you understand the foundational concepts first.
+To limit this feeling of being overwhelmed, we'll provide some scaffolding that "hides" irrelevant things from you until you understand the foundational concepts first.
 This scaffolding code will be stored in the `Scaffolding` folder.
 Feel free to ignore this folder until after you have finished reading through the rest of the folder's contents.

 ## Outline